- Royal Botanic Garden & Domain

 Visitor Centre & Restaurant

-The Visitor Centre located in the botanic precinct is a focal point for the Garden and was opened in 1990.
+The Visitor Centre located in the central precinct is a focal point for the Garden and was opened in 1990.
 It features an extensive planting of bushfoods and useful plants from right across Australia.
 In 2002 the Visitor Centre was converted to become the restaurant.
 This area also includes a beautifully landscaped childrens playground.

 The bird hide, located at Lake Nadungamba, was donated by the Friends of The Gardens and was completed in 1997.